 - Doctor's/Dentist's Note Dates of care should be documented.
 If a student is tardy due to a doctor/dentist appointment, a note is required. - Parent/Guardian Notification (note/call) The following situations may be excused: family funerals, emergency, or if the student was sick but didn't go to the doctor.
 Parents/Guardians reporting an absence by phone should be called into the office (587-4500) by 9:00 a.m. for each absent day.
-After 3 consecutive absences, a doctor's note should be provided (within 48 hours) otherwise absences will be
+After 3 consecutive absences, a doctor's note should be provided (within 48 hours) otherwise absences will be considered unexcused.

-- considered unexcused.
 When a student has 10 unexcused absences, a doctor's note will be required otherwise subsequent absences will be considered unexcused. - Chronic Medical Condition Absences for this will only be excused with a note from the doctor explaining the condition and the days that the student will be absent from school.
-After 3 consecutive absences, a doctor's note will be required. - Health Concerns that occur during the school day Incidents (ukus, vomiting, diarrhea, bowel/urinary accidents or other illnesses) that may be cause for the student's release from school will be considered an excused absence. - Family Court Hearing and Hearings involving foster children If court note is provided, absent(s) will be excused. - Trips/Vacations will be marked as unexcused unless it is due to a family emergency (i.e. funeral, etc.).
-A student will be released from enrollment if the trip is longer than 10 consecutive school days.
-For that school year, two attendance dates must be reflected (exit date and re-entry date). - Special circumstances approved by the school principal.
+After 3 consecutive absences, a doctor's note will be required. - Health Concerns that occur during the school day Incidents (ukus, vomiting, diarrhea, bowel/urinary accidents or other illnesses) that may be cause for the student's release from school will be considered an excused absence. - Family Court Hearing and Hearings involving foster children If court note is provided, absent(s) will be excused. - Trips/Vacations will be marked as unexcused unless it is due to a family emergency (i.e. funeral, etc.). - Special circumstances approved by the school principal.